 School begins promptly.
 Students who are not with their teacher when the first bell rings are considered unexcused without a legitimate excuse.
-A student who is unexcused must be signed in at the front office by a parent and/or legal guardian along with appropriate documentation for the student's absence.
+A student who is returning from an unexcused absence must be signed in at the front office by a parent and/or legal guardian along with appropriate documentation for the student's absence.